admodev/texteditee/docs/user_guide.md

 TextEditee uses vim-style modal editing:

 - **Normal Mode**: Navigate and execute commands
-- **Insert Mode**: Type text
+- **Edit Mode**: Type text
 - **Visual Mode**: Select text
 - **Command Mode**: Execute ex commands

 ### The Cursor

 The cursor shows your current position in the file.
 In Normal Mode, it's on a character.
-In Insert Mode, it's between characters.
+In Edit Mode, it's between characters.

 ## Modes